How to get disability equipment and assistive technology

 Challenging recommendations about NHS disability equipment

-If your doctor, occupational therapist (OT) or specialist’s recommendations do not work for you, here’s how you can get the equipment you need.
+If your doctor, occupational therapist or specialist’s recommendations do not work for you, here’s how you can get the equipment you need.

 Find out what equipment is available